vorce/sse/README.md

 # Sse

-A simple demo of using [Server-sent Events (SSE)](https://en.wikipedia.org/wiki/Server-sent_events) using [Cowboy](https://github.com/ninenines/cowboy) and [Plug](https://github.com/elixir-lang/plug) in [Elixir](http://elixir-lang.org/).
+A simple demo of [Server-sent Events (SSE)](https://en.wikipedia.org/wiki/Server-sent_events) using [Cowboy](https://github.com/ninenines/cowboy) and [Plug](https://github.com/elixir-lang/plug) in [Elixir](http://elixir-lang.org/).

 Just a learning thing.

 ## Server sent events

-TL;DR is that it's a simple technology for streaming data/events over a client over a long running HTTP connection.
+TL;DR is that it's a simple technology for streaming data/events to a client over a long running HTTP connection.

 ## Running